cables-gl/cables_docs/md/5_writing_ops/shader/shader.md

 The `MOD_`-prefix has been replaced with a `mod12`-prefix.
 Every shader extension gets their own unique identifier to not clash with other shader extensions.
 If you use multiple shader effects, every shader extension will get their own `modXX`-prefix.

-Have a look at the following [example](https://cables.gl/edit/NPCCdA): Disconnect the FresnelGlow op and look at the vertex shader's code.
-After that, readd the module and inspect the code again.
+Have a look at this [example](https://cables.gl/edit/NPCCdA).
+Disconnect the FresnelGlow op and look at the vertex shader's code.
+After that, re-add the module and inspect the code again.

-## CustomShader op

-A little note on the CustomShader op:

-As soon as you declare variables as uniforms (such as a `vec3` or a `sampler2D`), the input ports are automatically added to the op.
+If you want to port [shadertoy](https://www.shadertoy.com) shaders to cables, have a look at [this section of our documentation](https://cables.gl/docs/faq/shadertoy/shadertoy).

 If you still need help, feel free to [contact us on Discord](https://discord.gg/AGTarWv).
 We are happy to help!

 Happy shader coding!